 For more information on bringing media literacy into your classroom visit these sites:

-Also, be sure to check out all of our Digital Citizenship lessons that cover a variety of media literacy topics:
+Also, be sure to check out digital citizenship lessons that cover a variety of media literacy topics.

 Photo courtesy of Allison Shelley/The Verbatim Agency for American Education: Images of Teachers and Students in Action.